NamikazeAsh/MetaMatch/README.md

 ## 🔮 Limitations & Future Outlook

 It's important to acknowledge that the AI landscape is evolving rapidly.
-As frontier models (like GPT-4o, Gemini 1.5 Pro, and beyond) continue to scale, their ability to "simulate" game logic internally will undoubtedly improve.
+As frontier models (like **GPT-5.2**, **Gemini 3**, and beyond) continue to scale, their ability to "simulate" game logic internally will undoubtedly improve.

 However, MetaMatch represents a philosophy of **Efficiency & Transparency**:
-1.  **Right Tool for the Job:** We shouldn't need a trillion-parameter model to calculate a Speed stat.
-Code is perfect for rules; AI is perfect for vibes.
+1.  **Right Tool for the Job:** We shouldn't need a massive frontier model to calculate a Speed stat.
+Code is perfect for rules; AI is perfect for strategy.
 2.  **Privacy:** By optimizing for smaller models (Llama 3B), MetaMatch allows you to keep your strategies local and offline.
 3.  **The "Hybrid" Bet:** We believe the future of AI isn't just "bigger models," but "models that know how to use tools."
 MetaMatch is a proof-of-concept for that future.